On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 When data does not show clear patterns of clusters or when the noise level in data is substantial, the frequency polygon may not have peaks or valleys.
-In such situations, one can only try different values of $r$ using percentiles of the pairwise distances.
+In such situations, we can try different values of $r$ by taking percentiles of the pairwise distances.